Discord-Agora/Threads/README.md

 The **Threads** module is designed to manage thread-based conversations, user interactions, and content moderation within a Discord server.
 It supports all thread types.

+Inspired by a bot from Discord server (ID: 1284782072484986993).

 ## Features

-- Prevent or allow further interactions within any thread
+- Lock/unlock threads to control interactions
-- Remove inappropriate or unwanted messages from threads
+- Delete inappropriate or unwanted messages
-- Add or remove tags to categorize and highlight posts
+- Manage thread tags and permissions
+- Automatic timestamp prefixing for new posts
-- Rename new posts with timestamps and set up polls automatically
+- Automatic poll creation for new posts (configurable)
-- Automatically select and rotate featured posts based on activity metrics
-- Restrict or allow specific users from participating in particular threads
-- Dynamically manage user permissions for specific threads
-- Automatically process and sanitize links to protect user privacy
-- Record all moderation actions for auditing and review
-- Track message counts and activity within each post
-- Manage post tags with an interactive interface
-- Automatically feature high-activity posts
+- Featured posts system with dynamic rotation
-- Pin and unpin messages within threads
+- User ban/unban system for threads
-- View comprehensive statistics for posts and forums
-- Dynamic threshold adjustment based on server activity
+- Permission management for specific users
+- Link sanitization for privacy protection
+- Comprehensive logging system
+- Message count tracking
 - AI-powered content moderation
-- Timeout voting system for temporary user restrictions
+- Timeout voting system

 ## Usage